angusdewer/Dephaze-Topologies/README.md

 ##  Intellectual Property & Science
 The Dephaze-Topologies is archived via **Zenodo** with a registered DOI.
-Any industrial implementation (CAD, MESH,  etc.) is subject to the licensing terms of the protocol.
+Any industrial implementation (CAD, MESH,  etc.) is subject to the licensing terms of the Dephaze.

 **Geometry is no longer about drawing points.
 Geometry is about tuning stability frequencies.**